Explanation of Benefits

 Tuition waiver is applicable to RI Council on Postsecondary Education (RIOPC) non-union and union full-time employees only.
 General fees or course charges (tuition only) for institutions under the jurisdiction of the RIOPC (RIC, CCRI & URI) may be waived for all employees.
 The tuition waiver also applies to the employee's spouse, domestic partner and legal dependents that may pursue courses in a regular study program for credit at the baccalaureate level only.
 Other limits and or restrictions may apply and certain benefits may be treated as taxable income.

-Pursuant to RIGL 16-97.7 no employee of the RIOPC, his or her spouse, domestic partner or dependent, shall receive a tuition waiver as a result of employment status with the RIOPC, without first consenting to a public disclosure [upon request] of the employees name and monetary value of the waiver.
+Pursuant to RIGL 16-97.7 no employee of the RIOPC, his or her spouse, domestic partner or dependent, shall receive a tuition waiver as a result of employment status with the RIOPC, without first consenting to a public disclosure [upon request] of the employee's name and monetary value of the waiver.
 This applies to any tuition waivers, including, but not limited to any waiver at the Community College of Rhode Island, Rhode Island College, and/or the University of Rhode Island.

 In addition to completing the above forms, employees who apply for a tuition waiver for a legal dependent, spouse, or domestic partner must also provide legal documentation such as birth/adoption certificate, marriage certificate, domestic partner certification, or other legal documents that establish eligibility.
-(The Office of Human Resources will attempt to locate appropriate legal documentation that may have been supplied for other purposes and is already on file and readily available.)
+(The Office of Human Resources will attempt to locate appropriate legal documentation that may have been previously submitted for other purposes and is already on file and readily available.)

-The Tuition Waiver Policy and selected forms are available on-line under the HR Forms and Links page
+The Tuition Waiver Policy and selected forms are available on-line under the HR Forms and Links page.

 Service Recognition Policy: